COVID plus Brexit means quarantine, paperwork and stress | DW | 19.01.2021

 The Scottish government also made an exception to the quarantine rules to attend funerals.
 Under the circumstances, I was very grateful for this — but surely this rendered the quarantine requirement meaningless.

 I planned to travel back to Berlin well before the new year.
-The end of the Brexit transition period on December 31 meant that UK citizens could potentially be shut off from entering the EU under coronavirus travel restrictions after that.
+The end of the Brexit transition period on December 31 meant that UK citizens could potentially be shut off from entering the European Union under coronavirus travel restrictions after that.

-In an effort to react quickly to the new virus strain, much of the world closed its borders to the UK with immediate effect — just days before the UK would in turn close its doors to the EU.
+In an effort to react quickly to the new variant, much of the world closed its borders to the UK with immediate effect — just days before the UK would in turn close its doors to the EU.

 Resigned to the impossibility of the situation, I expected to ride out the rest of the winter in Scotland with my family.
 But a loophole emerged: German citizens and German residents would be allowed to travel back home from January 1.
 My flight was rescheduled for early January.